EJDARE/Milestone2_Group15/Milestone_2/Software Design Document.md

   - R5.1) The system shall provide an intuitive user interface that supports easy navigation and use of all features.
   - R5.2) The system shall include interactive elements like buttons, dropdown menus, and input fields to facilitate user interaction.
   - R5.3) The system shall offer real-time feedback and updates as users search for foods, apply filters, or create meal plans.
-  - R5.4) The system shall allow users to save their settings and preferences for a personalised experience.
+ ~~- R5.4) The system shall allow users to save their settings and preferences for a personalised experience.~~

 ---

-- **R6.0 Security and User Management:**
+~~- **R6.0 Security and User Management:**~~
-  - R6.1) The system shall require user authentication (e.g., login credentials) to access personalised meal plans and saved settings.
+ ~~- R6.1) The system shall require user authentication (e.g., login credentials) to access personalised meal plans and saved settings.~~
-  - R6.2) The system shall ensure that valid data (e.g., CSV files) is uploaded for accuracy and completeness before integration.
+ ~~- R6.2) The system shall ensure that valid data (e.g., CSV files) is uploaded for accuracy and completeness before integration.~~
-  - R6.3) The system shall provide role-based access controls, allowing administrators to manage data and user permissions.
+ ~~- R6.3) The system shall provide role-based access controls, allowing administrators to manage data and user permissions.~~

 These requirements define the essential functionalities of the 'Nutritional Food Comparison' system, ensuring a comprehensive and user-friendly experience for all intended users.